 More paint defects exist outside this list, constantly throwing detailers curve balls during the paint correction processes.

-This list tackles about 90% of the most common auto detailing paint defects which are present on the overwhelming majority of vehicles.
-Defects such as: paint runs, fisheyes, shrinkage (dieback), and dry spray have importance, but occur much less frequently.
-Not to say these aren’t important, but for article length considerations they aren’t listed.
+This list tackles about 90% of the most common auto detailing paint defects found on vehicles on the road.
+Defects such as: paint runs, fisheyes, shrinkage (dieback), and dry spray have importance, yet occur much less frequently.
+While these defects are important to understand, for article length considerations they aren’t listed.

-Hope this article serves as a useful resource for the detailing community and the paint polishing public.
+We hope this article serves as a useful resource for the auto detailing community and the paint polishing public.

 “ALWAYS Keep Learning to Strengthen Your Passion & Your Business.”